falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 ### See Falco's output

 One of the endpoints that Falco can write output to is *syslog*.
-There are multiple ways to examine the system logs, but for our exercise we have featured two: using *journalctl* and simply using *cat* on the log file.
+There are multiple ways to examine the system logs, but we have featured two for our exercise: using *journalctl* and simply using *cat* on the log file.

 ***Using journalctl***